theowenyoung/archive-actionsflow/docs/triggers.md

 All triggers support follow params:

-- `active`, optional, `boolean`, if trigger is active, default is `true`. for some reason, you can make trigger inactive by set `active: false`
+- `active`, optional, `boolean`, if the trigger is active, default is `true`. for some reason, you can make trigger inactive by set `active: false`

 # Context and expression syntax for Actionsflow triggers